-It's normal that employees in traditional, co-located companies are receiving proper hardware and devices on their first day of work.
-For many, that's a personal laptop, PC or thin client.
-They usually receive a fixed place to sit (even though that's getting out of fashion), peripherals, a proper screen and sometimes some extras and company swag.
+It's expected that employees in traditional, co-located companies receive proper hardware and devices on their first day of work.
+For many, that's a personal laptop, PC, or thin client.
+They usually receive a fixed place to sit (even though that's getting out of fashion), peripherals, a proper screen, and sometimes some extras and company swag.

-For remote employees, with shipping and delays in-between, it's best to plan these things beforehand.
-But what should you provide in the first place?
+For remote employees working from home, it's best to plan these things considering shipping and delays.
+But, what home office equipment should you provide in the first place?

 Desktop vs. Laptop

 There’s not much you can do without a computer these days–especially if you do remote work.
 The answer for most companies here is a laptop.
 Providing a laptop allows the remote employee to flexibly work from anywhere without being bound to a single place.
 Especially if there is a possibility that remote employees have to travel, a portable device is essential.